TheWhippersnapperWhoLived/pyAudiobookMerge/README.md

   - **AAC 64kbps Mono (Low Bandwidth, Voice)**
   - **AAC 128kbps Stereo (Standard Listening)**
   - **Opus 128kbps Stereo (High Quality, Stereo)**
-- Automatically detects chapters from MP3 filenames.
+- Automatically creates chapters from MP3 filenames.
 - The program uses the folder name as the audiobook title.
-- Extracts metadata from MP3 files and applies it to the final audiobook.
+- Extracts metadata from the first MP3 file in a subfolder and applies it to the final audiobook.
-- Embeds cover art (jpg/png) with automatic resizing.
+- Embeds cover art (jpg/png) provided there is an image file in the subfolder.
-- Works as both Python script and standalone EXE.
+- Works as both Python script and standalone EXE (compiled with auto-py-to-exe)

 ---